Maast3r/UMLMaker/README.md

 #INSTRUCTIONS:
 FirstASM.java is the main class, so to use our UMLMaker, you need to set the path and package of your code in main(String[] args).
 Once the path and package variables are set, simply just run our project.
-This will generate a .png file called "target.png", and simply open target.png to view your UML Diagram.
 <br /><br />
-INSTRUCTIONS TO CREATE A UML
+INSTRUCTIONS TO CREATE A UML DIAGRAM
-- Remove all files (if there are any) in the "target" package
+- Add package that you would like to analyze into the src package.
 - Copy and Paste all files you want a UML Diagram of into the "target" package
 - Run the Java Project
 - Open target.png that was generated
 <br /><br />
 INSTRUCTIONS TO CREATE A SEQUENCE DIAGRAM
-- Remove all files (if there are any) in the "target" package
+- Add package that you would like to analyze into the src package.
 - Copy and Paste all files you want a Sequence Diagram of into the "target" package
 - Run the Java Project
 - Open target.png that was generated